getodk/docs/odkx-src/docs-syntax-guide.rst

 .. note::

-  The exact order of underline characters is flexible in reStructuredText.
+  The exact order of underline characters is flexible in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_.
 However, this specific ordering should be used throughout the ODK documentation.

 .. _section-labels: